-An exquisite home in a small cottage footprint in Athens, Georgia designed for comfort and efficiency.
-This 3 bedroom home sleeps 6 comfortably and is only blocks from UGA, the University of Georgia bulldogs (tha bull-dawgs) football stadium and just a 3-minute walk to most restaurants, bars, and coffee shops in downtown Athens.
+An exquisite home in a quaint “cottage” footprint in Athens, Georgia designed for comfort and efficiency.
+This 3 bedroom home sleeps 6 comfortably and is only blocks from UGA, the University of Georgia bulldogs (tha “bulldawgs” as they’re known locally) football stadium and just a 3-minute walk to 4* and 5-star restaurants, bars, and coffee shops in downtown Athens.
 As you enter the front door our home welcomes you with 16.8-foot ceilings, hardwood floors, stainless appliances, and black granite surface tops.
 Slate stone surrounds the gas log fireplace and covers the backsplash.

 Rental Rate: We have specials regularly & rates change; See AirBnB.com !

 This is a recently-built luxury modern Dwell-style 3 bedroom custom-designed home in the shell of a quaint Craftsman cottage unique to downtown Athens, Georgia.
 We are just a block or two from nationally ranked and awarded restaurants (The National, Seabear Oyster Bar, Last Resort Grill, 5 & 10, Big City Cafe and more), cafes, oyster bars, nightclubs, the UGA campus & all of downtown.
 Built in 2007, updates were completed in 2012.
 More updating has taken place in 2018.